EtorojahOkon/TrailLamp/README.md

 By default, four model methods are created(create, read, update and delete).
 These methods can be deleted if not needed and your own defined methods called.

 ### Performing queries with a model
-Call the query method from your model function eg getprod() with the query string as a parameter
+Call the query method from your model method eg getprod() with the query string as a parameter
 ```php
   $q = $this->query("SELECT * FROM products" );
  ```